SafelyTyped/ts-coding-standards/STANDARDS.md

 Naming Conventions     | .3.  | Ensures a consistent and tidier public module API (and our internal API too).
 Package Management     | .4.  | Ensures a consistent approach to packages over time.
 Protocols & Extensions | .10. | Ensures a consistent approach to extending types.
-Types                  | .6.  | Ensures our types really are safe types.
+Smart Constructors     | .14. | Ensures our types really are safe types.
+Types                  | .6.  | Ensures our types make for great building blocks.
 Type Guarantees        | .13. | Ensures [end-users][End-User] and maintainers can enforce type contracts reliably.
 Type Guards            | .7.  | Ensures [end-users][End-User] have the [type guards][Type Guard] they need when they need them.
 Unit Tests             | .5.  | Ensures we ship less bugs and regressions.